renoob21/rs_client/README.md

 # rs_client

-A reverse shell server written in Rust
+A reverse shell client written in Rust